 For a lot of organizations, an easy way to reduce turnover is to allow people to work remotely to achieve a better work-life balance.
 Not only that, it means employers can select from the best talent pool no matter where it may be located and benefit from happier employees who are trying to achieve a more balanced work-life approach.

+Before jumping onto the proverbial bandwagon and buying a one-way ticket to anywhere, do consider the following.
 Working remotely depends almost entirely on having the right tools for the job.
 This means having the right technology to allow efficient communication with colleagues or team members and to centralize important updates.
 Going without basic tech tools will make things a lot more difficult for you and the people you work with.

 And even with the right tools, there’s still the chance of missing out on the impromptu discussions, important whiteboarding sessions, and informal chats that an office makes possible.
 Working from home can also be extremely distracting.
 So can a coffee shop, or for that matter, that beach.
 Which is why at some point you’ll need to introduce a strict schedule that mightn’t be that free after all.